finbourne/lusid-sdk-python-preview/sdk/docs/RelationshipDefinitionsApi.md

 # **update_relationship_definition**
 > RelationshipDefinition update_relationship_definition(scope, code, update_relationship_definition_request)

-[EARLY ACCESS] UpdateRelationshipDefinition: Update Relationship Definition
+[EXPERIMENTAL] UpdateRelationshipDefinition: Update Relationship Definition

 Update the definition of a specified existing relationship.
 Not all elements within a relationship definition  are modifiable due to the potential implications for values already stored against the relationship.